spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing marketplace-concrete-product-prices.md

 ## Editing marketplace concrete product prices

-To edit prices of a marketplace abstract product:
+To edit prices of a marketplace concrete product:

 1. On the *Concrete Products* page, next to the concrete product you want to edit, hover over the three dots and click **Manage Product** or just click the line.
 This takes you to the *Concrete Product SKU, Name* page.
 Scroll down to the *Price* pane.
 2. Hover over the table and update the necessary cells.